jgm/pandoc/doc/lua-filters.md

 `lookup (filepath)`

-Lookup a media item in the media bag, returning mime type and contents.
+Lookup a media item in the media bag, and return its MIME type and contents.

 Parameters: